What is the Home Office Deduction?

 The deduction is limited to profitable businesses, unlike Maurice Dreicer’s business which was ruled to be hobby loss business.
-The three other requirements for the deduction are that the office is regularly used, it is exclusively used as an office and it is the principal place of the business owner’s business.
+The three other requirements for the deduction are: that the office is regularly used, it is exclusively used as an office and it is the principal place of the business owner’s business.

 How do you Calculate the Deduction?

 There are two methods, one is the actual expenses method.
-The other is the simplified method which was introduced by the IRS in 2013.
+The other method is the simplified method which was introduced by the IRS in 2013.

 Using the actual expenses method, Form 8829 accounts for indirect expenses related to a home office.
-For example, some indirect expenses are rent, utilities, repairs, cleaning, etc. These expenses are then deductible based on the percentage of the home that is used as an office.
+For example, some indirect expenses are rent, utilities, repairs, cleaning, etc. These types of expenses are then deductible based on the percentage of the home that is used as an office.